ironplc/ironplc/docs/quickstart/helloworld.rst

    END_PROGRAM

-defines a :code:`PROGRAM` identified by the name :code:`main`.
+defines a :code:`PROGRAM` having the name :code:`main`.

-Unlike the "main" function in other languages, a program does not run by default.
+Unlike the :code:`main` function in other languages, a program does not run by default.
 We need to tell the PLC runtime how we want to run the program.
 The piece indicated by

 .. code-block::